Directory of Services (DoS)

-Amending or verifying a pharmacy profile creates a record in the DoS Profile Updater which will act as evidence to NHS England & NHS Improvement (NHSE&I) that these actions have been undertaken.
-NHS Digital will prepare a report for NHSE&I of the contractors that have made a submission to the DoS Profile Updater each quarter, which will be used for contract management purposes.
+Amending or verifying a pharmacy profile creates a record in the NHS Profile Manager which will act as evidence to NHS England & NHS Improvement (NHSE&I) that these actions have been undertaken.
+NHS Digital will prepare a report for NHSE&I of the contractors that have made a submission to the NHS Profile Manager each quarter, which will be used for contract management purposes.

-The DoS profile updater requires contractors to have an NHSmail account (either the premises specific NHSmail account or a personal NHSmail account) to allow user validation to support security of the DoS profile updater website.
+The NHS Profile Manager requires contractors to use their personal NHSmail account to allow user validation to support security of the tool.

 Pharmacies are profiled on the DoS using a series of different profiles; the number of these profiles varies, depending on where in the country the pharmacy is located and which services are provided.
 For example, the Community Pharmacist Consultation Service (CPCS) is known by the following service names on DoS to reflect the two stands of the service (urgent medicine supply and minor illness):